-Aerospace Center, 2018) along with a global glacier thickness dataset (Millan and others, 2022).
-Glacier 129 thickness is subtracted from surface elevation to obtain a bed topography, and all spatial data are projected 130 to WGS 84/UTM Zone 42N.
-Radar mapping of subglacial topographies and glacier thicknesses at other 131 glaciers have revealed large uncertainties associated with this ice thickness dataset, which was calculated 132 using mass conservation techniques (Tober and others, 2024; Millan and others, 2022).
-In addition, it is 133 likely that artificially smooth bed topographies calculated from mass conservation inversions may affect the 134 results of subglacial hydrology simulations MacKie and others (2021).
-Due to the lack of in-situ observations 135 to validate Millan and others (2022)'s dataset, we emphasize that the exact routing of subglacial channels 136 in our simulations is subject to the uncertainty associated with the estimated bed topography.
-137
+To obtain surface and bed geometries for the glacier, we use the TanDEM-X global DEM (German 130 Aerospace Center, 2018) along with a global glacier thickness dataset (Millan and others, 2022).
+Glacier 131 thickness is subtracted from surface elevation to obtain a bed topography, and all spatial data are projected 132 to WGS 84/UTM Zone 42N.
+Radar mapping of subglacial topographies and glacier thicknesses at other 133 glaciers have revealed large uncertainties associated with this ice thickness dataset, which was calculated 134 using mass conservation techniques (Tober and others, 2024; Millan and others, 2022).
+In addition, it is 135 likely that artificially smooth bed topographies calculated from mass conservation inversions may affect the 136 results of subglacial hydrology simulations MacKie and others (2021).
+Due to the lack of in-situ observations 137 to validate Millan and others (2022)'s dataset, we emphasize that the exact routing of subglacial channels 138 in our simulations is subject to the uncertainty associated with the estimated bed topography.
+139

 We manually trace the model domain to the RGI outline using in-built functionality in ISSM.
-The DEM 138 and bed topography data are interpolated onto a 2-dimensional unstructured triangular mesh with 40 m 139 resolution.
-The ideal mesh size and geometry were determined after conducting a winter equilibration for 140 600 days at varying mesh sizes (shown in Appendix).
-We conclude from these tests that the location of 141 channel formations is insensitive to mesh size.
-The 40 m resolution, which yields a mesh containing 3302 142 vertices and 6035 elements, provides enough detail and numerical stability while saving on computational 143 costs.
+The DEM 140 and bed topography data are interpolated onto a 2-dimensional unstructured triangular mesh with 40 m 141 resolution.
+The ideal mesh size and geometry were determined after conducting a winter equilibration for 142 600 days at varying mesh sizes (shown in Appendix).
+We conclude from these tests that the location of 143 channel formations is insensitive to mesh size.
+The 40 m resolution, which yields a mesh containing 3302 144 vertices and 6035 elements, provides enough detail and numerical stability while saving on computational 145 costs.
 The mesh provides the basis for the P1 triangular Lagrange finite element solver used by SHAKTI.
-144 We test 20 slightly varying domain outlines with slightly different variations in domain outline, conducting 145 a winter equilibration wherein all subglacial water is generated by basal melt (see section "Establishing 146 Winter Base State") for 1000 days on each.
-The final geometry used for the transient simulations is chosen 147 based on the criteria that mean ice-bed gap height, gap-integrated basal water flux, and effective pressure 148 equilibrate after 1000 days without anomalous numerical artifacts near corners or curvatures.
-The ice 149 velocity is set to 0 throughout all of the transient simulations, isolating the seasonal evolution of subglacial 150 hydrology without frictional heating feedbacks from basal sliding.
-All simulations in this work are carried 151 out with ISSM Version 4.23 using a MATLAB interface on MacOS.
-152
+We test 20 slightly varying domain outlines with slightly different variations in domain outline, conducting 147 a winter equilibration wherein all subglacial water is generated by basal melt (see section "Establishing 148 Winter Base State") for 1000 days on each.
+The final geometry used for the transient simulations is chosen based on the criteria that mean ice-bed gap height, gap-integrated basal water flux (the approximate 150 momentum equation for water velocity integrated over the gap height - see Sommers and others (2018)), 151 and effective pressure equilibrate after 1000 days without anomalous numerical artefacts near corners or 152 curvatures.
+The ice velocity is set to 0 throughout all of the transient simulations, isolating the seasonal 153 evolution of subglacial hydrology without frictional heating feedbacks from basal sliding.
+All simulations 154 in this work are carried out with ISSM Version 4.23 using a MATLAB interface on MacOS.

-153 Surface Melt Timeseries
+Surface Melt Timeseries